-No two jobs are the same, therefore why would you assume that you can use a ‘one size fits all’ resume to apply for roles?
+No two jobs are the same.
+Therefore why would you assume that you can use a ‘one size fits all’ resume to apply for roles?

-Poorly formatted resumes make it hard for employers to work out if your experience is relevant to the role they are hiring for, but they also reflect badly on your computer skills and attention to detail.
+Poorly formatted resumes make it hard for employers to determine if your experience is relevant to the role they are hiring for.
+They also reflect poorly on your computer skills and attention to detail.

-make out that you are fluent in Swahili and have a degree in astrophysics: aka.. don’t lie!
+make out that you are fluent in Swahili and have a degree in astrophysics: aka, don’t lie!

-In an age where information is everywhere, don’t assume that employers will just take what is on your resume as the bible – many hiring managers now extensively research the claims job seekers make on their CVs via Google searches and social networks!
+In an age where information is everywhere, don’t assume that employers will take what is on your resume as the bible – many hiring managers now extensively research the claims job seekers make on their CVs via Google searches and social networks!

-Your resume is like your passport to the world of work, so you should always endeavour to make it the centre of your ‘personal brand’ experience.
+Your resume is your passport to the world of work, so you should always endeavour to make it the centre of your ‘personal brand’ experience.